Alanine racemase: Proposed mechanism

 Watanabe et al. proposed an alternative mechanism in 2002, as seen in the figure 4.
 In this mechanism the carboxylate oxygen atoms of PLP-Ala directly participates in catalysis by mediating proton transfer between Lys39 and Tyr265.
-The crystallization structure identified that the carboxylate oxygen of PLP-L-Ala to the OH of Tyr265 was only 3.6A and the carboxylate oxygen of PLP-L-Ala to the nitrogen of Lys39 was only 3.5A.
-Therefore, both were close enough to cause a reaction.
+The crystallization structure identified that the carboxylate oxygen of PLP-L-Ala to the OH of Tyr265 was only 3.6 A and the carboxylate oxygen of PLP-L-Ala to the nitrogen of Lys39 was only 3.5 A. Therefore, both were close enough to cause a reaction.

 This mechanism is supported by mutations of Arg219.
 Mutations changing Arg219 to a carboxylate result in a quinonoid intermediate being detected whereas none was detected with arginine.
 The arginine intermediate has much more free energy, is more unstable, than the acidic residue mutants.
-The destabilization of the intermediate promotes specificity of the reaction,.
+The destabilization of the intermediate promotes specificity of the reaction.